LiuZechu/personal-site/src/data/about.md

 # Intro

 My name's Zechu (Anglicised pronunciation: /z-uh·ch-oo/, or zéchǔ in Mandarin).
 I enjoy learning new technologies and exploring exciting ideas.
 I study Computer Science, and I like cool things powered by the computer, such as machine learning, networks, software engineering, and artificial intelligence.
-My (cliché but genuine) motivation is to make the world a better place through computing.
+My dream is to make the world a better place through computing.
 Please feel free to get in touch if you would like to talk about anything.

 # Currently